cosmos/ibc/spec/ics-023-vector-commitments/README.md

 type batchVerifyNonMembership = (root: CommitmentRoot, proof: CommitmentProof, paths: Set<Path>) => boolean
 ```

-If defined, these functions MUST be computationally equivalent to the conjunctive union of `verifyMembership` and `verifyNonMembership` respectively (`proof` may vary):
+If defined, these functions MUST produce the same result as the conjunctive union of `verifyMembership` and `verifyNonMembership` respectively (efficiency may vary):

 ```typescript
 batchVerifyMembership(root, proof, items) ===